yowlings/xbot_pre/README.md

 ## xbot_node
 xbot_node is the bridge between xbot_driver and ROS.
 In this package, all the related subscribed topics and published topics is defined and realised.

-## xbot_safety_controller
-For controlling xbot safely by using echo sensor and collison detect sensor that whenever and whatever case xbot in, xbot will not run into the obstacle.

 # Usage
 There are three ways to launch the xbot.